TK Reite Notebooks

 Outputs & Resources

-Our aim is to create a simple toolkit that can be adopted and adapted by others.
+We have created a simple toolkit that can be adopted and adapted by others.
 We have co-designed a series of notebooks that Reite and Sarangama villagers, and Reite Community School are using.
-This design is an ongoing and iterative process.
+This design is an ongoing and iterative process – we have created additional custom notebooks for RCF, VKS, Wan Smolbag Theatre and for the Tanna Ecologies Youth & Gardens project.

 Additional resources will include a handbook, a technology list, and explanations of how Reite people have guided the use of these booklets.